canonical/k8s-snap/docs/src/snap/howto/storage/cloud.md

   storageClassName: ebs-sc
 ```

 Then, you can deploy a pod that uses a volume.
-Because we used
+Because the StorageClass uses
-`WaitForFirstConsumer`, you'll only see the volume in AWS once the pod is
+the `WaitForFirstConsumer` volume binding mode, you'll only see the volume in
-deployed.
+AWS once the pod is deployed.

 ```yaml
 apiVersion: v1